Training to failure: a complete guide to the pros and cons

 When training to failure regularly, Fatigue will accumulate faster than you can recover.
 This is how athletes can become overreached, or even overtrained/underrecovered.

-Should you train to failure?
+Should I train to failure every set?

 On any individual set, it makes the most sense that giving it your all and training every set to failure is the best strategy, but no one got crazy strong doing just one set — every rep set and work is only as good as the sum of of its parts, each set we perform has consequences for all future sets we do too.